 Massage Treatments and Turkish Baths

-I had a very powerful Turkish massage (or perhaps it was Thai) whilst I was staying at the Kalkan Regency Hotel which was intense but certainly got rid of a lot of the knots I was carrying around.
+I had two very powerful Turkish massages (or perhaps they were Thai) whilst I was staying at the Kalkan Regency Hotel which was intense but certainly got rid of a lot of the knots I was carrying around.
 Such a treat to leave the pool for 45 minutes or longer if you can negotiate it and take some time out whilst the kids carry on playing.
-All guests in 2018 get free access to the Turkish Baths but I’d highly recommend getting a treatment too.
+All guests in 2023 get free access to the Turkish Baths but I’d highly recommend getting a treatment too.

 The Location of the Kalkan Regency

 Set on the hillside with beautiful views of the bay, but a short ten minute walk down into Kalkan (£1 taxi home due to cardiac hills) meant we could explore the fabulous restaurants of Kalkan on a nightly basis.
-There must be over 100 different restaurants in Kalkan and we tried and loved Trio, Lal and The Olive Garden, definitely check them out if you’re heading to Kalkan.
+There must be over 100 different restaurants in Kalkan and we tried and loved Trio and Lal definitely check them out if you’re heading to Kalkan.

 What else did we do whilst in Kalkan?